ConsenSys/doc.pantheon/docs/HowTo/Find-and-Connect/Managing-Peers.md

-description: Managing Besu peers
+description: Managing Hyperledger Besu peers
 <!--- END of page meta data -->

 # Managing Peers

 ## Limiting Peers

-Limiting peers reduces the bandwidth used by Besu.
+Limiting peers reduces the bandwidth used by Hyperledger Besu.
 It also reduces the CPU time and disk access used to manage and respond to peers.

 Use the [`--max-peers`](../../Reference/CLI/CLI-Syntax.md#max-peers) command line option to reduce